 Furman published the message as part of his #archislavery campaign to encourage architects to share their reports of unpaid internships and invite debate over structure studios’ difficulty making the most of unwaged labor.

-The Serpentine Gallery said it became discussing the problem with Ishigami.
+The Serpentine Gallery said it began discussing the problem with Ishigami.
 “The Serpentine only helps paid positions on all of its projects and commissions, and we are in contact with the architectural exercise approximately this,” a spokesperson advised Dezeen.

 RIBA slams “exploitive” internships

-Royal Institute of British Architects president Ben Derbyshire said it was “shocking” to discover practices advertising and marketing unpaid internships.
+Royal Institute of British Architects president Ben Derbyshire said it was “shocking” to discover practices in advertising and marketing unpaid internships.
 “The RIBA strongly condemns exploiting students in this way,” Derbyshire advised Dezeen.

 “Long records” of unpaid internships in Japan